 Why Table Presence Matters

-In my blog last week about how to make your game unique and stand out I said I would go more in-depth on how to give your game good table presence.
+In my blog a few weeks ago about how to make your game unique and stand out, I said I would go more in-depth on how to give your game good table presence.

 Part of making your game unique and attractive is being able to draw people in when they first see it.
 Of course, the game also has to be really solid, otherwise, their expectations will not be met.

 Have a look at the games below.
-Don’t you want to know more in trying out just by looking at them?
+Don’t you want to know more just by looking at them?

 It just so happens that these are great games as well.
 But it’s that first initial reaction when you see a game on the table that makes you want to sit down and try it out.